flopezt/DevOps/README.md

-# DevOps Personal upgrade project
+# DevOps Personal Upgrade Project

 To upload all my practices of the course.